4 Basic Ergonomic Design Tips

 - Organize a contest to see who completes the most steps or miles in a month.

-Embracing these tips will help foster employee well-being by encouraging ergonomic practices.
+Embracing these ergonomic design tips will help foster employee well-being by encouraging healthy practices.
 For a deeper dive into the importance of posture and combating the current issue of too much sitting, read “The Office Ouch Factor.”